curiocunngios/curiocunngios.github.io/_posts/2025-06-22-my-first-post.md

 # tcache poisoning

-after getting a heap address leak, we can break safe-linking perform tcache poisoning!
+after getting a heap address leak, we can break safe-linking and perform tcache poisoning!
 I will now explain what safe-linking and tcache poisoning are.

 First of all, what is a tcachebin?